queilawithaQ/lightning-rfc/02-peer-protocol.md

   - if `fee_satoshis` is equal to its previously sent `fee_satoshis`:
     - SHOULD sign and broadcast the final closing transaction.
     - MAY close the connection.
+  - if `fee_satoshis` matches its previously sent `fee_range`:
+    - SHOULD use `fee_satoshis` to sign and broadcast the final closing transaction
+    - MAY close the connection.
   - otherwise, if `fee_satoshis` is greater than the base fee of the final commitment transaction as calculated in [BOLT #3](03-transactions.md#fee-calculation) and the channel does not use `option_anchor_outputs`:
     - MUST fail the connection.
+  - if the message contains a `fee_range`:
-  - if `fee_satoshis` is not strictly
+    - if it disagrees with that `fee_range`:
+      - SHOULD fail the connection
+    - otherwise:
+      - MUST propose a `fee_satoshis` in that range
-between its last-sent `fee_satoshis` and its previously-received `fee_satoshis`, UNLESS it has since reconnected:
+  - otherwise, if `fee_satoshis` is not strictly between its last-sent `fee_satoshis` and its previously-received `fee_satoshis`, UNLESS it has since reconnected:
     - SHOULD fail the connection.
-  - if the receiver agrees with the fee:
+  - otherwise, if the receiver agrees with the fee:
     - SHOULD reply with a `closing_signed` with the same `fee_satoshis` value.
   - otherwise:
     - MUST propose a value "strictly between" the received `fee_satoshis` and its previously-sent `fee_satoshis`.

 #### Rationale

-The "strictly between" requirement ensures that forward progress is made, even if only by a single satoshi at a time.
+When `fee_range` is not provided, the "strictly between" requirement ensures that forward progress is made, even if only by a single satoshi at a time.
 To avoid keeping state and to handle the corner case, where fees have shifted between disconnection and reconnection, negotiation restarts on reconnection.

 Note there is limited risk if the closing transaction is